DP 203: Data Engineering on Microsoft Azure

 Now that I have told you what is Big Data and how it’s being generated exponentially, let me present to you a very interesting example of how Starbucks, one of the leading coffeehouse chain is making use of this Big Data.

-I came across this article by Forbes which reported how Starbucks made use of Big Data to analyse the preferences of their customers to enhance and personalize their experience.
+I came across this article by Forbes which reported how Starbucks made use of this technology to analyse the preferences of their customers to enhance and personalize their experience.
 They analysed their member’s coffee buying habits along with their preferred drinks to what time of day they are usually ordering.
 So, even when people visit a “new” Starbucks location, that store’s point-of-sale system is able to identify the customer through their smartphone and give the barista their preferred order.
 In addition, based on ordering preferences, their app will suggest new products that the customers might be interested in trying.
 This my friends is what we call Big Data Analytics.
+You can even check out the details of Big Data with the Data Engineering Course.

-Basically, Big Data Analytics is largely used by companies to facilitate their growth and development.
+Basically, it is largely used by companies to facilitate their growth and development.
 This majorly involves applying various data mining algorithms on the given set of data, which will then aid them in better decision making.

 These are some of the following domains where Big Data Applications has been revolutionized:

 The above image depicts the growing market revenue of Big Data in billion U.S. dollars from the year 2011 to 2027.
-So that was all about What is Big Data and I hope this blog was helpful.
+So that was all in the blog and I hope this was helpful.
+For further understanding, refer to the Hadoop training in Houston.

 Got a question for us?
 Please mention it in the comments section and we will get back to you.